Explore the Benefits of Choosing an

 Our robust Advanced Placement program offers HNA students the opportunity to earn college credit and prepare for college-level rigor in their classes.

-In 2022, the College Board awarded 196 AP Scholar designations to Holy Names Academy students: 95 AP Scholars with Distinction, 42 AP Scholars with Honor, and 59 AP Scholars.
+In 2023, the College Board awarded 185 AP Scholar designations to Holy Names Academy students: 71 AP Scholars with Distinction, 59 AP Scholars with Distinction AP Scholars with Honor, and 55 AP Scholars.

 • We are committed to the integration of diverse voices and perspectives in the curriculum.

-• The Faculty & Staff Diversity Committee meets monthly to discuss issues of race, equity, and social justice that impact our community.
+• The DEIJB Committee meets monthly to discuss issues of race, equity, and social justice that impact our community.

-• Special Events & Programming: Reception for Families of Students of Color, Mix-it-Up Day, Assemblies, Speakers, Social Justice Week, Peace & Justice Day, Field Trips.
+• Special Events & Programming: Reception for Families of Students of Color, Assemblies, Speakers, Peace & Justice Day, Field Trips.

 Holy Names Academy was founded by the Sisters of the Holy Names of Jesus and Mary (SNJM), an international congregation dedicated to the full development of the human person through education, social justice, contemplation, and the arts.